grantj-re3/HandyOtherDoco/MathsQuizzes/quiz01_Covid19_PhysicalDistancing.md

-4. Bonus question: If you have a requirement that a large number of points must be spaced 1.5m or more apart, can you find any arrangement/layout of those points such that the average density is 2 square metres or less?
+4. Bonus question: If you have a requirement that a large number of points must be spaced 1.5m or more apart, can you find any arrangement/layout of those points such that the average *area-per-person* is 2 square metres or less?

 ## References